RX-M/classfiles/ssh-setup.md

 ### macOS/Linux -OR- Windows GitBash, Command Prompt, or PowerShell SSH

-Command line clients like a Linux shell terminal, macOS Terminal app, Windows GitBash, Command Prompt, or PowerShell can generally access the cloud lab site by opening the related app/shell and typing a command like this:
+Command line clients like a Linux shell, the macOS Terminal app, or Windows GitBash, Command Prompt, or PowerShell can generally access the cloud lab site by opening the related app/shell and typing a command like this:

 ```